fact-claims/fact.claims/www.fact.claims/content/rfc/draft.md

 ### 4.3 URL Dereferencing

 At runtime, URLs referenced within the JSON-LD, especially those residing outside the IPFS subgraph, may be dereferenced at the agent's discretion.
-This dereferencing process involves retrieving the content associated with a URL from the web and incorporating it into the fact graph.
+This dereferencing process involves retrieving the content associated with a URL from the web and incorporating it into the fact web.
 It's crucial to ensure that data referenced on the public internet is permalinked, consistently and reliably accessible.

 #### 4.3.1 Dynamic Sourcing

 Unlike fact claims stored within the IPFS subgraph, Internet-sourced facts need not be immutable.
 Dynamic observations and updates from external sources may be ingested and inferred by the agent at its discretion.
-This approach enables the fact graph to incorporate real-time data and adapt to evolving information landscapes while maintaining the integrity of internally stored immutable fact claims.
+This approach enables the fact web to incorporate real-time data and adapt to evolving information landscapes while maintaining the integrity of internally stored immutable fact claims.

 ---